-Ambit Biosciences is a biopharmaceutical company focused on the discovery, development and commercialization of drugs to treat unmet medical needs in oncology, autoimmune and inflammatory diseases by inhibiting kinases that are important drivers for those diseases.
-Our lead drug candidate, quizartinib, is a once-daily, orally-administered, potent and selective inhibitor of FMS-like tyrosine kinase-3 (FLT3), a validated target in the treatment of AML.
-Quizartinib is currently under clinical development in patients with relapsed/refractory acute myeloid leukemia (AML) and in newly diagnosed AML patients in combination with chemotherapy as well as maintenance following a hematopoietic stem cell transplantation (HSCT).
+We are a biopharmaceutical company focused on the discovery, development and commercialization of drugs to treat unmet medical needs in oncology, autoimmune and inflammatory diseases by inhibiting kinases that are important drivers for those diseases.
+Our pipeline currently includes three programs, each discovered internally and each aimed at the inhibition of validated kinase targets.
+Our lead drug candidate, quizartinib, is a once-daily, orally administered FMS-like tyrosine kinase 3, or FLT3, kinase inhibitor.

-In addition to quizartinib, an additional candidate for clinical development is, AC410, is a potent, selective, orally-administered, small molecule inhibitor of Janus kinase 2 (JAK2) that has potential utility for the treatment of autoimmune and inflammatory diseases.
+Our second drug candidate, AC410, is a potent, selective, orally-administered, small molecule inhibitor of Janus kinase 2, or JAK2, that has potential utility for the treatment of autoimmune and inflammatory diseases.

-Another program candidate consists of a potent and exquisitely selective small molecule compound, AC708, which inhibits the colony-stimulating factor-1 receptor (CSF1R), a receptor tyrosine kinase.
+Our third drug candidate, AC708, is a potent and exquisitely selective small molecule compound, AC708, which inhibits the colony-stimulating factor-1 receptor, or CSF1R, a receptor tyrosine kinase.
 This compound is in preclinical studies and has potential utility in oncology, autoimmune and inflammatory diseases.
-All of our drug candidates and clinical candidates have been internally discovered by us.